JulienJo/jquery-lite/README.md

 * **[$.ajax()](http://api.jquery.com/jQuery.)**: Perform an asynchronous HTTP (Ajax) request
 * **[$.get()](http://api.jquery.com/jQuery.)**: Load data from the server using a HTTP GET request
 * **[$.post()](http://api.jquery.com/jQuery.)**: Load data from the server using a HTTP POST request

+For more information on how to use these methods in conjunction with selectors, check out [this awesome tutorial!](http://try.jquery.com/)